How do I Calculate how many tiles I need?

-Most tiles can be used in wet areas, however when purchasing tiles for areas such as a bathroom or kitchen you need to consider the slip resistance and water absorption rating.
-Waterproofing grout is optional.
-Poxy grout can be used to avoid discolouring and staining.
+Most tiles are suitable for wet areas, however, you need to consider the slip resistance and water absorption rating when purchasing tiles for areas such as a bathroom or kitchen.
+Waterproofing grout is optional and poxy grout can be used to avoid discolouring and staining

 Are tiles heatproof for fireplaces?

 Tiles are heat-resistant and can be used as fireplace surrounds.
-When using a tile in a high temperature environment, ensure that your adhesive and binding materials are also heat resistant.
+When using tiles in a high-temperature environment, ensure that your adhesive and binding materials are also heat-resistant.

 How do feature tiles work?
-What size do they come?
+What sizes do they come in?

-Most features tiles come on 300 x 300 sheets which can be cut down to whatever size you need.
-ColorTile carry a great range of our own colours and designs.
-We also carry many more exclusive brands from all over the world.
-Decorative, boarded or feature tiles can be used to showcase the owners own style, you can be as bold as you choose with our decorative, border and features tiles.
+Most feature tiles come in 300 x 300 sheets which can be trimmed to whatever size you need.
+ColorTile carry a great range of different colours and designs.
+We also carry exclusive brands from all over the world.
+Showcase your own style and be as bold as you choose with our decorative, border and features tiles.

-To get inspiration, visit one of our showrooms and speak to one our colour consultants.
+To get inspiration, visit our showrooms and speak to one of our colour consultants.